awildberg/R_startup/README.md

 ## convSuffix

-converts m/k/g in number-strings in vectors to full numbers, e.g. 323.4k to 323400
+converts m/k/g in number-string-vectors to full numbers, e.g. 323.4k to 323400

 ## rollMean